 Theme of this exhibition, "Porto Reflected" on the nights that the same river carries up to scenes of a sea or a distant city, or a table that awaits us, also reflects our gaze and our desire.

-The group exhibition at Gallery Hostel during spring will be a celebration of the Nature, taking the lead in this topic will be the work of Rita Stravinsky and Aurelia Brysch.
+The group exhibition at Gallery Hostel during spring will be a celebration of Nature, taking the lead in this topic will be the work of Rita Stravinsky and Aurelia Brysch.

 Faces covered with wrinkles.
 Signs of the times and of the blackness lives full of loneliness.